|Movie Title/Year and Brief Scene Description|

 He told her: "Don't look, don't look" - to prevent her from comprehending the enormous tragedy.

-An evil-possessed red and white 1958 Plymouth Fury was the basis for John Carpenter's horror film, based upon Stephen King's book of the same name.
-The sentient vehicle became obsessively-jealous of nerd owner Arnie Cunningham's (Keith Gordon) new girlfriend Leigh Cabot (Alexandra Paul).
+An evil-possessed red and white 1958 Plymouth Fury, an inanimate object that took on a life of its own, was the basis for John Carpenter's horror film, based upon Stephen King's book of the same name.
+The sentient vehicle became obsessively-jealous of introverted nerd owner Arnie Cunningham's (Keith Gordon) new girlfriend Leigh Cabot (Alexandra Paul).

-At a drive-in theatre on a rainy night, the malevolent car threatened Leigh:
+At a drive-in theatre on a rainy night, the malevolent car threatened Leigh and she nearly died.
+Christine:

 In other scary scenes, the evil, flaming Christine chased Buddy Reperton (William Ostrander), one of Arnie's enemies who had severely vandalized Christine.
 Seeking revenge, the malevolent Christine (now able to regenerate herself) ran down Buddy as he fled on the highway - and left him a flaming corpse on the road.